Malay grammar: Affixes

-There are four types of affixes, namely prefixes (awalan), suffixes (akhiran), circumfixes (apitan) and infixes (sisipan).
+There are four types of affixes, namely prefixes (in Malay: awalan), suffixes (akhiran), circumfixes (apitan) and infixes (sisipan).
 These affixes are categorised into noun affixes, verb affixes, and adjective affixes.

 Noun affixes are affixes that form nouns upon addition to root words.
 The following are examples of noun affixes:

 The prefix pêr- drops its r before r, l and frequently before p, t, k.
 In some words it is peng-; though formally distinct in both phonologically and functionally, these are treated as variants of the same prefix in Malay grammar books.

 Similarly, verb affixes are attached to root words to form verbs.
 In Malay, there are:

 Adjective affixes are attached to root words to form adjectives:

 In addition to these affixes, Malay also has a lot of borrowed affixes from other languages such as Sanskrit, Arabic and English.
 For example, maha-, pasca-, eka-, bi-, anti-, pro- etc.

 Reduplication

 Reduplication (kata ganda or kata ulang) in the Malay language is a very productive process.
 It is mainly used for forming plurals, but sometimes it may alter the meaning of the whole word, or change the usage of the word in sentences.